gsdriver/ssml-check-core/README.md

 ```
 {
-  correctedSSML, // A corrected SSML string if errors are found that can be corrected for
+  fixedSSML,  // A fixed SSML string if errors are found that can be corrected for
               // This field will be undefined if the SSML cannot be corrected
   errors,     // An array of errors.
 The format of each object in this array is as
               // defined above for the check function
 }
 ```